gabrielDpadua21/gabrielDpadua21/README.md

 I'm a Software Engineer at [eduzz](https://www.eduzz.com/) in Sorocaba, SP 💻

 - Software Engineer (FullStack) 🦄
-- I want to become a Senior Software Engineer/Architect and Ethical Hacker  🧙‍♂️
+- I want to become a Senior Software Engineer/Architect and Mobile Developer specialist 🧙‍♂️
-- Studying to specialize in Machine Larning, Architecture, Cloud and Cyber Security 🎓
+- Studying to specialize in Mobile development, Architecture and Cloud 🎓
 - Frontend and Game Developer enthusiast 😀
 - Amateur Drone Pilot 🛦